Comparison

 Driftstack vs Browserbase

-Browserbase is a managed Chromium platform optimized for AI agent workloads — Stagehand integration, replay viewer for debugging agent runs, observability tuned to LLM-driven sessions.
-Pick Browserbase when your agent stack is built around Chromium primitives and your target sites accept desktop Chrome.
+Browserbase is a managed Chromium platform optimized for AI agent workloads — Stagehand integration, a replay viewer for debugging agent runs, monitoring tuned to AI-driven sessions.
+Pick Browserbase when your agent stack is built around Chromium and your target sites accept desktop Chrome.

 Pick Driftstack when the agent needs to look like a real iPhone visitor — same engine, same fingerprints, same touch events, same Core Text rendering.
 Our optional AI-agent feature works against the same WebKit engine your code drives manually; no Chromium fallback under the hood.